foodsharing-dev/foodsharing-light/README.md

 $ npm run test:watch
 ```

-Currently it will start Firefox to run the tests in, you can avoid it showing the UI by installing [xvfb](https://en.wikipedia.org/wiki/Xvfb) and ensuring `xvfb-run` is available on your path, then:
+Currently it will start Firefox as well as chrome to run the tests in, you can avoid it showing the UI by installing [xvfb](https://en.wikipedia.org/wiki/Xvfb) and ensuring `xvfb-run` is available on your path, then:

 ``` bash
 # one off test run